-The project that gives rise to the conference “Los sindicatos ante los retos tecnológicos” [Trade Unions facing technological challenges] has been developed by the Eticas Foundation team with the collaboration of COTEC, CCOO and ETUI.
+The project that gives rise to the conference “Los sindicatos ante los retos tecnológicos” [Trade Unions facing technological challenges] has been developed in 2018 and 2019 by the Eticas Foundation team with the collaboration of COTEC, CCOO and ETUI.

 A strategic alliance that arises from the urgency of evaluating the impact of new and old technological processes in all labor sectors and defining long-term strategies to identify and mitigate negative effects.